johnfkneafsey/ethereumReactReduxMetaMask/walkthrough/UpgradeToTruffle3.md

 ### Integrating truffle 3 into an existing truffle 2 project

 I [created](https://github.com/sogoiii/web3-react-redux-starter-kit) a fork of [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and added web3 and truffle to the mix.
 Recently truffle was upgraded to [version 3](http://truffleframework.com/tutorials/upgrading-from-truffle-2-to-3), and broke the flow.
 Which is cool because now its nicer to work with.
-It no longer renders a `.js` file, but rather creates a `json` file.
-It also updated the configuration file.
-Follow along and see how I updated the previous repo to use truffle 3.
+It no longer renders a `.js` file, but rather creates a `json` file and they updated the configuration file.
+Follow along and see how I updated the [previous repo](https://github.com/sogoiii/web3-react-redux-starter-kit) to use truffle 3.

 ---

 ### Updating the configuration file

 The `rpc` key was removed and a new key `networks` houses all possible environments.
-To add a staging or local target, I simply create a new object.
-Looking at the older `truffle.js` file, this was an easy update.
+To add a staging or local target, simply create a new object.
+[Looking at the older](https://github.com/sogoiii/web3-react-redux-starter-kit/blob/with_truffle_2/truffle.js) `truffle.js` file, this was an easy update.
 I removed the `rpc` key and created a `networks.development` object.

 ```js